This post was originally published August 25, 2014 and has been updated with additional content, resources, and images.

 Luckily, the ducts that run through your home can be sealed with either foil tape or duct mastic, and every DIY master or contractor has their own preference for what they use when working on residential ducts.
-Both of these options have their benefits and drawbacks, and just like any project, a professional assessment can go miles toward ensuring the work is done right and will last well into the future.
-Let’s take a look at the pros and cons of both approaches.
+Both of these options have their benefits and drawbacks, and just like any project, a professional assessment can go a long way toward ensuring the work is done right and will last well into the future.
+Here are a few pros and cons of both approaches.

 Duct mastic is a gooey material that can be easily applied using a paintbrush and is readily available at most home improvement stores.
 Mastic can be applied generously to duct joints and leaks and is a great option for ensuring that the seal will not fail over time.
 Probably the biggest upside of using mastic is that it is a great choice for those hard-to- reach areas and sharply angled duct joints.

 Unlike with using tape, you do not necessarily have to make sure the area is clean before using mastic.
 There is also no risk of mastic delaminating or stripping off over time.
 The biggest downside to using mastic is that it can be messy when you are applying it.
 We always recommend wearing old clothes and rubber gloves when sealing ducts with mastic.

 Foil & Metal Tapes

 To fill in holes and gaps, flat metal tape coated with an adhesive is a great choice.
 Foil tape should only be used for sealing.
 Quality tapes can be hard to find and must often be purchased at specialty heating stores.
 Purchasing low quality tapes from home improvement stores is not recommended because there is a high risk of failure after only a few years.